 Features that make my book pages popular with readers are the author bios, many of them original, printable checklists and lists of the authors' works in order of publication.
 I've had a website for more than fifteen years; but, it wasn't until I decided to dedicate a page to my favorite author Patricia Cornwell that I started attracting major traffic.
 To this day, my original Patricia Cornwell page attracts, daily, hundreds of visitors who are searching the terms "Kay Scarpetta novels in order of publication."
 Encouraged, I started featuring other authors, including Dean Koontz, John Sandford, Robert B. Parker, Janet Evanovich, Stephen King, Stuart Woods, John Grisham, James Patterson and two recent additions, Harlan Coben and Karin Slaughter.
 Today, my book pages feature more than forty authors.
 There is also a section devoted to classic authors, including Jane Austen, Charles Dickens, Fyodor Dostoyevsky, Ernest Hemingway, William Shakespeare and Samuel Clemens.
 Did you know you can get the Kindle edition of Dickens's Complete works, illustrated, for $2.99?
 Two Ninety-nine.
 That's unbelievable!
 Parents, I also have a page dedicated to Children's Books.
-My interests, naturally, have inspired a lot of my web pages, as is shown by sections relating to movies and TV.

 That Thing Called Art